Type: Infant seat, five-point harness.

 Quality woes dog this seat, like other Baby Trend car seats.
 We see reports of harness clips that broke, recline buttons that doesn’t reclining and so on.
 Not good for any infant car seat, especially one that is $180.

-FYI: This seat was originally a Babies R Us exclusive.
-Baby Trend then discontinued the Inertia in 2015, only to bring it back in the past year (it is now sold on Amazon among other online sellers).
+FYI: Baby Trend discontinued the Inertia in 2015, only to bring it back in the past year (it is now sold on Amazon among other online sellers).

 Baby Trend’s brief discontinuation of the Inertia coincided with the re-branding of this seat as the Muv Kussen, which is Baby Trend’s new Dutch-flavored baby gear brand aimed at the upper-end of the gear market.
 The Kussen sells for $260 and features the same base and somewhat upgraded seat fabrics.
 Baby Trend calls the Kussen a second generation Inertia.